jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 $ tree layouts
 layouts
 ├── posts
-│   └── single.html					# Hugo will use this file to render your HTML
+│   └── single.html					# hugo will use this file to render your HTML
 └── themes
     └── hugo-coder
 	    └── layouts